Archdiocese of Tarragona

-The archdiocese, created in Roman times, was reestablished in 1118.
+The archdiocese, created in Roman times, was reestablished in 1118 after the Muslim occupation.

 History

 Roman period (until the 5th century)

 Tarragona is one of the most ancient cities of Spain, probably of Iberian origin, as its coins and Cyclopean walls indicate.

 The Romans selected Tarragona as the centre of their government in Spain.
 In the division of the peninsula it was the capital first of Hispania Citerior (Hither Spain) and then of the Province of Hispania Tarraconensis.

-The Church of Tarragona is undoubtedly one of the most ancient in Spain, holding as it does the tradition of the coming of St. James and St. Paul.
-The visit of St. Paul to Tarragona is not altogether beyond the range of possibilities, supposing that he came from Rome to Spain, as he promised to do, in the Epistle to the Romans (Romans 15:24), and as St. Jerome affirms that he did.
+The Church of Tarragona is traditionally held to have received visits from James and Paul.

-The first written testimony which we have concerning the bishops of Tarragona dates from the third century.
-This is in the Acts of the Martyrdom of the bishop St. Fructuosus and his deacons Augurius and Eulogius.
-The list of the bishops of Tarragona, therefore, begins with St. Fructuosus, but it is supposed that other bishops, whose names have been lost to us, preceded him.
+The earliest surviving written testimony concerning the bishops of Tarragona is the third-century Acts of the Martyrdom of the bishop St. Fructuosus and his deacons Augurius and Eulogius.

 The see of Tarragona, which was vacant at that time, was represented at the Council of Arles (314) by two procurators, the priest Probatius and the deacon Castorius.
-Himerius, who sent the priest Basianus to Pope St. Damasus, and who obtained a letter from Pope St. Siricius, was Archbishop of Tarragona in 384.
+Himerius, who sent the priest Basianus to Pope Damasus I, and who obtained a letter from Pope Siricius, was Archbishop of Tarragona in 384.

 It is also conjectured that the Hilarius who was the subject of the Decretal issued by Pope Innocent I was also a Bishop of Tarragona.
 Ascanio was bishop in 465.

 In the fifth century Tarragona was overrun by the Vandals, Suevi, and Alani.